nus-cs2103/website-base/admin/index-tee3201-fragment.md

 # Lectures + Tutorials
 <div class="indented" id="lectures-info">

-%%:far-clock:%% Tuesdays 1800-2130<br>
+%%:far-clock:%% Wednesdays 1800-2130<br>
 %%:fas-map-marker-alt:%% Venue: {{ lecture_venue }}<br>

 **A TEE3201 lecture + tutorial time is divided into three parts**, as follows:

 * 1800-1900: Do exercises related to previous week topics.
-Consult prof (via MS Teams) if you encounter problems.
+Consult prof/tutor (via MS Teams or F2F) if you encounter problems.
 * 1900-2000: Short lecture/briefing, introducing topics for the current week.<br>
   Delivered in ==hybrid mode (i.e., you can attend F2F, join via Zoom, or watch the recording later)==.
 After that, watch the pre-recorded videos and follow the textbook sections provided.
 * 2000-2130: Optionally, you can stay back and do exercises for the current week.
 Consult prof/TA (F2F or using MS Teams) for help, as needed.<br>